 - Thirdly, Winterton.
 A quaint village, with a range of stores.
 Very much an agricultural town.
 In close vicinity to Cathkin Park or the Champagne Valley (some 32 km), a suburb of this village.

 - Fifthly, Bergville.
 The municipal offices of Okhahlamba are found in this town.
 Additionally a major multi-purpose sport and conference centre.
 Key services in this town include a dentist, vet, pharmacy and a large mal—thee gateway to the Northern Drakensberg and its stunning peaks.

 - Geluksberg.
 A hamlet from a bygone era.

 - The community of Oliviershoek.
-This is the most scenic route into the Northern and Central Drakensberg.
+This area is the most scenic route into the Northern and Central Drakensberg.

-Furthermore you could add a Battlefield site like Spionkop or Willow Grange or a game reserve like Spionkop Nature Reserve, Wagendrift Dam or Zulu Waters as part of your itinerary.
+Furthermore, you could add a Battlefield site like Spionkop or Willow Grange or a game reserve like Spionkop Nature Reserve, Wagendrift Dam or Zulu Waters as part of your itinerary.
 Most of these towns are in close vicinity to the various camps in the Drakensberg.
-They also have beautiful long distance views of the Drakensberg.
+They also have beautiful long-distance views of the Drakensberg.
 So it is possible to stay at an accommodation establishment in one of these towns or on the outskirts and still have a Drakensberg experience.

-Additionally, there are normally some excellent eateries and pubs on the outskirts of these towns, where you can engage with the friendly local communities.
+Additionally, some excellent eateries and pubs exist on the outskirts of these towns, where you can engage with the friendly local communities.
 Some of them have country clubs, where you can watch a game of rugby or cricket.
 Furthermore, you could arrange to use their facilities such as tennis or squash courts.
 Most of them have pubs as well.
 Here you can enjoy a pint, while you get to know the locals who are warm and accommodating.
 Very often big events such as the Winterton Agricultural Show takes place at these clubs and these are worth a visit.
 Some of the towns also have street markets, which are always fun for the family.